-In FY 20-21, ACBH staff and contractors provided 1,089 unique clients with 10,469 services out of custody.
+In FY 20/21, ACBH staff and contractors provided 1,089 unique clients with 10,469 services out of custody.
+Services included: crises services; outpatient clinic services; residential services; subacute services; case management; and transitional housing services.

-The number of clients served increased significantly since FY 17/18 in part due to moving away from limited Intensive Case Management and moving toward assigning clients to Right Matched Level of Care programs.
-Modalities such as Case
+Since FY 17/18, the number of clients served has increased significantly, in part due to moving a shift away from limited Intensive Case Management and moving toward assigning clients to Right Matched Level of Care programs based on the appropriate level of care.